 \section{Introduction}

 The origin and propagation of cosmic rays (CRs) are one of the most important questions in astroparticle physics.
-Except for the ultra-high energy end, most CR particles lose their directions due to the deflection in the Galactic magnetic field, resulting in difficulties in understanding their origin.
-The measurements of CRs only take place at the solar location also makes it challenging to reconstruct the overall distribution of CRs in the Milky Way.
+Except for the ultra-high energy end ($E\gtrsim1$~EeV), most CR particles lose their directions due to the deflection in the Galactic magnetic field, resulting in difficulties in understanding their origin.
+Because measurements of CRs only exist for the location of the Sun, the overall distribution of CRs in the Milky Way can only be inferred indirectly.
 The diffuse $\gamma$-ray emission produced by interactions between CR particles and the diffuse medium and radiation fields, on the other hand, carries important information of the distribution of CRs far away from the solar location and thus is crucial to constraining the origin and propagation of CRs \citep{2000ApJ...537..763S,2004ApJ...613..962S, 2007ARNPS..57..285S}.